E. Koray Akdoğan

 Interests Include: Structure-Property relationships in glasses

-Professor and Director, Ceramic, Composite & Optical Materials Center
+Professor & Director, Ceramic, Composite & Optical Materials Center

 Office: Fiber Optics 201